BJMdotNET/pr1nc3/topics/celebration/index.md

 ----

- - [**"Minnesota is often overlooked on a worldwide scale, but we have an amazing medical scene -- Images of 3M masks are widespread, which got me thinking. "**](http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/) in [Minneapolis Star Tribune](http://www.startribune.com/) on 30 January 2020 about Celebration, Lizzo, University of Minnesota ([mirror](https://web.archive.org/web/*/http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/))
+ - [**"Minnesota is often overlooked on a worldwide scale, but we have an amazing medical scene -- Images of 3M masks are widespread, which got me thinking. "**](http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/) in [Minneapolis Star Tribune (HTTP)](http://www.startribune.com/) on 30 January 2020 about Celebration, Lizzo, University of Minnesota ([mirror](https://web.archive.org/web/*/http://www.startribune.com/minnesota-is-often-overlooked-on-a-worldwide-scale-but-we-have-an-amazing-medical-scene/567438732/))

 ----